bvssvni/var/README.md

 * Mark & Sweep garbage collector
 * All variables are lists
+* Choose between short or clear function names
+* Variable/Var creates variable types
-* Math performs on lists of doubles.
+* Math does mathematics on lists of doubles
-* Set performs on lists of ints.
+* Set does Boolean algebra on lists of ascending ints
+* Stack does stack operations on variables
+* Console prints or read to the console window
+* File load or saves data from file
+* Convert converts between data types

 ###Hello World Example